-- Families who have been found ineligible for shelter are sent to the Resource Room.
-Social workers there are trained to provide housing advice, employment referrals, benefits advocacy, relocation services, family mediation, and crisis counseling. - Any applicant can walk into the Resource Room Monday through Friday from 8 a.m. to 10 p.m. and weekends from 10 a.m. to 10 p.m.
+Families who have been found ineligible for shelter are sent to the Resource Room (also called Diversion).
+Social workers there are trained to provide housing advice, employment referrals, benefits advocacy, relocation services, family mediation, and crisis counseling.

 Requesting a copy of your file